jwitrick/extended_drbd/README.md

 "drbd::drbd_inplace_upgrade" to the server's run_list.
 And the next time Chef-client runs it will preform the changes in a safe way.

-The ways I have used this have been to call this drbd cookbook from within another cookbook, and have the second cookbook do the logic of decided whether or not this is a fresh install or inplace upgrade.
+The way I have used this have been to call this drbd cookbook from within another cookbook, and have the second cookbook do the logic of decided whether or not this is a fresh install or inplace upgrade.